Pine Tree Independent School District

 Pine Tree Independent School District is a public school district based in Longview, Texas in the United States.
-Pine Tree ISD serves western portions of Longview, including areas that were once Greggton, and small section of the neighboring city of White Oak.
+Pine Tree ISD serves western portions of Longview, including areas that were once Greggton, and a small section of the neighboring city of White Oak.

-In 2018, the school district was rated "Met Standard" for district, Primary, Parkway Elementary, Birch Elementary, Middle School, Junior High, High School and ExCEL (alternative).
-Distinction designations: Pine Tree High School - Academic Achievement in Science and Parkway Elementary - Academic Achievement in ELA/Reading and Academic Achievement in Mathematics.
+In 2018, the school district received a "Met Standard" rating for the district, Primary, Parkway Elementary, Birch Elementary, Middle School, Junior High, High School, and ExCEL (alternative).
+Distinction designations included Pine Tree High School for Academic Achievement in Science, and Parkway Elementary for Academic Achievement in ELA/Reading and Academic Achievement in Mathematics.